Cars Hotel Area at Disney World (Art of Animation)

 The Cars area is made up of three different buildings.
 The first is Tow Mater’s Towing and Garage.

 Walking past this building, we run into Sarge.

 Next is the Wheel Well Motel building.
 It’s the large center building of this section.

 A gas station sits out front.
 How convenient.
 Make sure to refuel before heading out to the parks.

-Looking sharp as ever.
+They are looking sharp as ever.

 One of the fun-loving things about the cars is that their headlights turn on as the sun begins to set.

-The sunsets are truly beautiful here.
+The sunsets are beautiful here.